+Other sources of help include:

+- occupational funds

-Other sources of help include occupational funds, help from utility companies (gas, electricity and water companies) and help from charities.
+- help from utility companies gas, electricity and water companies

+- help from charities.

 For more information, call us on 0808 808 00 00 (7 days a week, 8am to 8pm).

-CLIC Sargent provides one-off grants to children and young people with cancer and their families (see page 183).
+CLIC Sargent provides one-off grants to children and young people with cancer and their families (see page 190).
 These can help with the extra costs that cancer can cause.
 You can apply with the help of a CLIC Sargent social worker or by completing a form at clicsargent.org.uk/what-we-do/financial-support/ grants For more information, call 0300 330 0803 (Monday to Friday, 8am to 6pm).

-Turn2us helps people find specific charities that may be able to offer financial help (see page 186).
+Turn2us helps people find specific charities that may be able to offer financial help (see page 193).
 They have a grants search tool on their website at grants-search.turn2us.org.uk and offer some grants themselves.

-Your local library may have books about organisations that provide grants.
-This may include A quide to grants for individuals in need published by the Directory of Social Change.
+Your local library may have books about organisations that offer grants.
+This may include A guide to grants for individuals in need, published by the Directory of Social Change.
+Visit dsc.org.uk